nulladams/hello-world/README.md

 # hello-world
 Just another repository

-Learing to edit and comminting files on github
+Learing to edit and committing files on github